aidan-jackson-data/aidan-jackson-data/README.md

 Formerly a chemical engineer, I am now a data scientist with interests in both research and commerical application of statistics and machine learning.
 For a better view of my work, please visit https://aidan-jackson-data.github.io/.

-- 🔭 I’m currently working on an NLP research project that investigates a new, unique evaluation process for the translation ability of models.
+- 🔭 I’m currently working on NLP research that investigates a new, unique evaluation process for translation.
-- 🌱 I’m currently learning about the history of computer vision techniques, to better understand the development of the current state of the art.
+- 🌱 I’m currently learning about the history and development of computer vision techniques.
 - 💬 Ask me about statistics based techniques for time series forecasting and process control.
-- 📫 How to reach me: Message via [LinkedIn profile](https://www.linkedin.com/in/aidan-jackson/)
+- 📫 How to reach me: Message via [LinkedIn profile](https://www.linkedin.com/in/aidan-jackson/).
-- ☕️ Fun fact: I am a coffee drinker looking to combine the habit with personal testing and analysis of a [certain dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-07/readme.md)
+- ☕️ Fun fact: I am a coffee drinker looking to combine the habit with personal testing and analysis of a [certain dataset].(https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-07/readme.md)

 GitHub statistics: